edoardolincetto/reduxonfire/README.md

 ### `updateRecord`

-Updates the specified object by changing it's content from the old content to the one passed to the method
+Updates the specified object by changing it's content from the old content to the one passed to the method.

 **Params**